 Regie has two graduate degrees: Special Education, and English Teaching; and an undergraduate degree in Psychology.
 From having been employed by different school districts, they have experienced different kinds of mentoring but mostly the lack of it, for which they attempted to compensate by their own initiative.
 They have also been a mentor and a peer counselor.

-Regie is currently the Chair of the Canadian Teachers’ Federation Advisory Committee on the Status of Women and is serving in the BCTF Committee for Action on Social Justice (under Peace and Global Education).
+Regie has been the Chair of the Canadian Teachers’ Federation Advisory Committee on the Status of Women and is serving in the BCTF Committee for Action on Social Justice (under Status of Women).
 They appreciate the opportunity to serve on the Mentorship Advisory Committee and hope to provide and gain more insight with regards to mentoring BIPOC and LGBTQ2S+ educators.

 Gloria Sarmento has been a public school educator since 1986, starting her career as a teacher in Iowa.
 She has worked in Surrey since 1991 as a teacher, vice principal, and principal.
 She currently holds the role of Director of Instruction, Developing Professional Capacity.
 She is interested in building leadership capacity and loves working with teachers and administrators to help build collaborative networks.
 Gloria hopes to continue to support the amazing work that is already happening in Surrey and is thrilled to be a member of the Teacher Mentorship Team.

 Jas Uppal was the Surrey mentorship helping teacher.
 She most recently was developing an inquiry focused interdisciplinary program at SAIL in Surrey.
 Prior to this position, Jas worked in teacher development at the university and school district level in Canada and internationally.
 She served as a Faculty Associate at SFU within two unique programs that involved intercultural bridging for pre-service teachers.
 Jas is interested in design, inquiry, and community building.
 She looks forward to working with a team of educators to bridge practice with research focusing on teacher change and teacher leadership.